 Powder: it helps to create a fine finish.
 If you are confused about shades and numbers, you can go for translucent powders for a start.

-Blush: this is an optional item.
+Blush: this is an optional item for makeup for beginners.
 I would advice for light blush application when anyone is just starting out.
 Light peach or cream blushes are the best.
 It helps to brighten your face.
 Create a false smile and apply on the most protruding part of your cheeks.

 Eye primer: this helps to prepare your eyelids for the makeup.
 It allows for the eye shadow to be distinct and perfect.